 What It Looks Like

-The O-ring has permanently deformed into a flat shape.
-It no longer returns to its original circular cross-section when removed from the groove.
-The seal has lost its ability to maintain contact force against the sealing surfaces.
+The O-ring has permanently deformed to a flat or oval cross-section.
+When removed from the groove, it does not return to its original circular profile — it retains the flat shape imposed by the gland compression.
+The seal has lost its elastic restoring force and can no longer maintain contact stress against the sealing surfaces.

 Root Cause

 All elastomers relax under sustained compression — this is normal.
 Compression set failure occurs when relaxation is excessive, reducing contact stress below the minimum required for sealing.
-Causes include:
+Causes:

-• O-ring over-compressed due to incorrect groove depth
+- O-ring over-compressed due to incorrect groove depth (squeeze > 25% for dynamic seals accelerates set significantly)

-• Wrong material for the fluid media (fluid causes softening/degradation)
+- Wrong material for the fluid media — fluid causes softening that accelerates relaxation

 Prevention

-• Verify groove dimensions produce correct compression rate: 15–25% for static seals, 10–20% for dynamic
+- Verify groove dimensions produce correct compression rate: 15–25% for static seals, 10–20% for dynamic; over-compression above 25% accelerates set dramatically

 ---